-The latest archaeogenetic results related to the research of Hungarian prehistory of the Institute of Archaeogenomics (Research Centre for the Humanities, Eötvös Loránd Research Network) has been recently published in the scientific journal Human Molecular Genetics of the Oxford University Press.
+The latest archaeogenetic results related to the research of Hungarian prehistory of the Institute of Archaeogenomics (Research Centre for the Humanities, Eötvös Loránd Research Network) have been recently published in the scientific journal Human Molecular Genetics of the Oxford University Press.

 The project focusing on the population history of early Hungarians has been within the framework of a Hungarian-Russian-Ukrainian scientific cooperation, with the participation of archaeologists, anthropologists and geneticists from 18 institutions and universities.